 New Meter Program

-Over the next six months (Sept.
+Over the next six months (Oct.
 2020 - March 2021), every business and residential City of Wylie water customer will receive a new water meter as part of a program to upgrade our aging water delivery infrastructure and provide you with more control and knowledge on how much water you use.
 Questions?
-Please contact Wylie Utility Billing, 972-516-6100.
+Please contact Wylie Utility Billing, 972-516-6100, or go to our Frequently Asked Questions page.

 The new meter system will provide you with more accurate water usage data through our WaterSmart online portal that will be activated once all meters are installed, summer 2021.
 Not only will usage details be updated every hour, but you can set water budget and water consumption threshold alerts, see comparative data, receive leak alerts and other notifications from the City, and pay your water bill.
 The WaterSmart customer portal can be accessed from a computer, tablet or smartphone 24 hours a day, 7 days a week giving you control on how much water you use.